hzz0024/hzz0024.github.io/drafts/2020-02-10-DNA-Isolation-&-Quantification---Additional-C.bairdi-gDNA-from-Sample-6129_403_26.md

 [Rack 15, 4, 5](http://b.link/srlab-80C) in [C.bairdi gDNA Box #2](https://docs.google.com/spreadsheets/d/1EnI5UlvN8qoT3pB0VcP6Eu44BdiyyElToYA9VwukPEE/edit?usp=sharing)

 This is still too low for PacBio sequencing.
 The UW facility suggests 5-8ug for 50X coverage of a 2Gbp genome (which is a rough guesstimate of the Tanner crab genome size) for a decent genome assembly.
 Maybe I can just send them 2000ng and see what we get out of it?
 Or, maybe I'll just isolate DNA from some other individuals and pool them.
-Will discuess with Steven and see how he feels about this.
+Will discuss with Steven and see how he feels about this.